 A beginner and an amateur usually don´t care about time (length) of soldering and they have no problem to solder one joint for even up to 5-10 seconds.
 Of course, it's already quite a long time.
 At the other end, we usually find a pay-per-action operator, alias paid for the number of completed boards in a given time.
 These professionals often tend to shorten the time to a minimum, even below 1 second, usually at the cost of very high working temperatures, shortened tip and solder life, and moreover making a high-temperature shock to the components.
 As a result, however, such a joint is also of lower quality in terms of technology.

-True professionals already have their own well-proven process and among you - readers, you will surely find a technologist from an EMS company, who has this issue managed to the last detail.
+True professionals already have their own well-proven process and among you - readers, we would surely find a technologist from an EMS company, who has this issue managed to the last detail.
 For those less experienced, we can say that the recommended length of time for the tip to touch the joint is about 1.5-3 seconds.

 If it is necessary to heat the connection considerably longer, there is usually a low set temperature, or more likely an inappropriate tip/power for the given joint.